 In Ituri other armed groups, particularly factions of the Cooperative for the Development of Congo (CODECO) - a predominantly ethnic Lendu armed group - have perpetrated widespread attacks on villages, killing hundreds of mostly ethnic Hema villagers.
-Since November 2021 CODECO fighters have committed a series of attacks on internally displaced persons (IDPs) sites in Djugu territory marked by killings, kidnappings, looting of livestock and food, and torching of homes.
-These attacks have killed at least 165 IDPs - the majority from the Hema community - and forced tens of thousands to flee.
+Since November 2021, CODECO fighters have committed a series of attacks on IDP sites in Djugu territory marked by killings, kidnappings, looting of livestock and food, and torching of homes.